tokenring-ai/ai-client/README.md

 }
 ```

-**Note**: The `provider` field in `AIProviderConfig` is a discriminator that matches provider names like "anthropic", "openai", "google", etc. (lowercase).
-The top-level keys (like "OpenAI", "Anthropic", "xAi") are display names that can be customized.
+**Note**: The `provider` field in `AIProviderConfig` is a discriminator that matches provider names like "anthropic", "
+openai", "google", etc. (lowercase).
+The top-level keys (like "OpenAI", "Anthropic", "xAi") are display names that can
+be customized.

 ## Client Usage